 It is hard to deflate your lifestyle once you have increased your cost of living.
 Nice home, fancies cars, and eating out more is something that you will get used to very quickly.
 If you never inflate it, there is absolutely no reason for deflation.

-If you start with building up your financial habits right when you’re out of university and still working your weekend jobs, it’s easier to stick to all of it.
+If you start with building up your financial habits right when you’re out of university, it’s easier to stick to all of it.
 When you’re going for your financial goals, it is more important to look ahead than to overspend and need to look back all the time.

 Basically you’re paying for your lifestyle a few years ago when you go into debt.
 That’s not what will get you ahead financially.

 It is important to start making your retirement a priority.
 Start building up your retirement accounts as soon as you can.
 This is important to let your income grow as much as possible.
 Time in the market > timing the market.